Improve Your Software Development and Delivery Times

 You may quickly discover unneeded redundancies, excessive or untimely documentation efforts, or a host of other factors that add no real value to your development efforts.
 They create obstacles that impede progress, slowing your ability to complete projects faster.
 Optimise your process by modifying or removing these steps so that your team can meet your assigned benchmarks more easily.

-Testing can help you to identify bugs early so that you can implement the fixes needed to ensure the software’s integrity and effectiveness.
-Appropriate testing will also help your company meet industry standards, improve customer satisfaction and protect your brand name.
-Most importantly, it will eliminate bugs that could create unacceptable delivery delays if they were only discovered after the project’s completion.
+Testing helps you identify bugs so that you can implement the fixes needed to ensure integrity and effectiveness.
+Appropriate testing will also help your company meet industry standards.
+In turn this improves customer satisfaction and protects your name.
+Most importantly, it will eliminate bugs that could create delivery delays.

-Some studies suggest that early testing and an emphasis on identifying and fixing bugs before the software’s completion can reduce development time by as much as 25%.
-Those efforts can also reduce costs and will lead to improvements in your ability to deliver projects in a more timely manner.
+Studies suggest that early testing and an emphasis on identifying and fixing bugs before the completion reduces development time by up to 25%.
+Those efforts can also reduce costs and will lead to improvements in your ability to deliver projects.

 To maximise development and delivery speed, you will need to make adaptability a key aspect of your company culture.
-When your team and systems maintain the right level of flexibility, it is easier to adapt to challenges and overcome obstacles.
+When your team and systems maintain the right level of flexibility, it is easier to adapt to challenges.
 These types of systemic changes require your company to work to actively avoid complacency.
-It’s far too easy to get into the habit of assuming that your systems work because they’ve always worked in the past.
+It’s far too easy to get into the habit of assuming that your systems work because they’ve always worked.